-5.10 Avoid assert and retract unless you actually need to preserve information through backtracking.
+5.10 Avoid asserta/assertz and retract unless you actually need to preserve information through backtracking.

-Although it depends on your compiler, assert and retract are usually very slow.
+Although it depends on your compiler, asserta/assertz and retract are usually very slow.
 Their purpose is to store information that must survive backtracking.
 If you are merely passing intermediate results from one step of a computation to the next, use arguments.

-If you have a dynamic predicate, write interface predicates for changing it instead of using 'bare' calls to assert and retract, so that your interface predicates can check that the changes are logically correct, maintain mutexes for multiple threads, and so forth.
+If you have a dynamic predicate, write interface predicates for changing it instead of using 'bare' calls to asserta/assertz and retract, so that your interface predicates can check that the changes are logically correct, maintain mutexes for multiple threads, and so forth.